-☑ Records show that staff receive periodic feedback/supervision and support, as relevant to their role, level of experience, and the complexity of service user needs.

-Domestic & Family Violence

-- ☑ Organisations that deliver domestic and family violence services have policies in place to foster a workplace culture that reduces work-induced trauma. - ☑ Staff and volunteers know how to access services to support their wellbeing and manage their exposure to distressing stories and other material related to people using services. - Policy and/or procedures outlining how the organisation supports staff/volunteers, provides guidance and feedback - Records of performance management processes that show the organisation's commitment to fair disciplinary processes - Written strategies/policies that support and promote the retention of staff and/or volunteers - Documents that show how the organisation monitors and ensures accountability of sub-contracted or agency/relief staff

-- Evidence of processes or systems that support volunteers to do their jobs well and safely - Feedback from staff and/or volunteers on their satisfaction with the ongoing support, feedback and disciplinary processes provided to them.
+Records show that staff receive periodic feedback/supervision and support, Common as relevant to their role, level of experience, and the complexity of service user needs.
+Organisations that deliver domestic and family violence services have policies in place to foster a workplace culture that reduces work-induced Domestic trauma. & Family Violence ☑ Staff and volunteers know how to access services to support their wellbeing and manage their exposure to distressing stories and other material related to people using services.
+Organisations that deliver domestic and family violence and sexual violence services have policies in place to foster a workplace culture that reduces Sexual work-induced trauma.
+Violence & Women's ☑ Staff and volunteers know how to access services to support their wellbeing, Support and manage their exposure to distressing stories and other material related to people using services.
+Policy and/or procedures outlining how the organisation supports staff/volunteers, provides guidance and feedback Records of performance management processes that show the organisation's commitment to fair disciplinary processes Written strategies/policies that support and promote the retention of staff and/or volunteers Documents that show how the organisation monitors and ensures accountability of sub-contracted or agency/relief staff Evidence of processes or systems that support volunteers to do their jobs Suggestions well and safely of Evidence Feedback from staff and/or volunteers on their satisfaction with the ongoing support, feedback and disciplinary processes provided to them.
 Domestic and family violence services: